leotd21/leotd21.github.io/_posts/1970-01-01-fighting-the-curse.markdown

 It wasn't a sure win.
 But on average — across the different ways this could all play out — it seemed worth the risk.

 **Expected value** isn’t about being optimistic.
 It’s about being *realistic over the long run*.
 And over the long run, this decision gave me more than it took away.

 ---

+## Trusting Your Intuition

+But here’s the paradox: while Bayesian reasoning sharpens your course intellectually, **intuition fuels your journey emotionally**.

+In the earliest stage of a hard decision, data is scarce.
+You might not have “proof” — you only have *a sense*.
+A gentle pull.
+A whisper from your deeper self saying: *go.* And I’ve learned to respect that voice.

+That was me, standing at the edge of this choice.
+My gut told me it was right — long before I could defend it with analysis.

+And I’ve learned something crucial:

+> **Intuition isn’t the opposite of reason — it’s what carries you forward when reason alone isn’t enough.**

+Even Geoffrey Hinton once said:

+> “If you rely too much on logic, you’ll be stuck in the past.
+Intuition is how you leap into the future.”

+Intuition gives you strength to keep going, especially when the logic gets messy and the world stops making sense.
+When your model is uncertain and your updates are slow — your gut can still say, *keep moving.
+I can't go on.
+I'll go on.*

+---